WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### What would you like to work on next week?

+* Send out calendar invite / reminder for meetup session on Monday
 * Public involvement payment policy & process - meeting with team, support progress
+  * Meet with SS to discuss SSI grant use
 * Co-working on moderation presentation
 * PPIE community call presentation
 * Run meet-up session and deliver presentation
-* Meet with SS to discuss SSI grant use
 * Finalise user testing plan including funding
 * Recruit for and arrange user testing sessions